section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 #### Note

 Solidity is still currently the most popular programming language of choice for many developers.
 This is due to its large developer community.
-Unless you have a specific use case or you're a blockchain core developer, please stick to Solidity.
+Unless you have a specific use case or you're a blockchain core developer, I suggest you stick with Solidity.

 ### Use cases for blockchain